 - fits (seizures)

 Severe WNV infections are treated in hospital.
-In rare cases it can lead to meningitis.
+In rare cases, it can lead to meningitis and encephalitis.

 Non-urgent advice: Get medical advice if: